danbev/learning-rust/README.md

 ### Error handling
 `panic!` macro will by default unwind the program walking up the stack and releasing resources as needed.
-This can be avoided if you are ok letting the OS to this (the process will just go away and you don't really have any external resources that need cleaning).
-The you can add the following to your Cargo.toml file:
+This can be avoided if you are ok letting the OS do this (the process will just go away and you don't really have any external resources that need cleaning).
+Then you can add the following to your Cargo.toml file:
 ```
 [profile.release]